WordPress/test-handbook/test-reports/testing-instructions.md

 Adding these instructions within the ticket provides needed testing information without testers having to duplicate the same information over and over in test reports.

 ## Test Report Icons
-Always remember to use thse icons to facilitate the visual inspection.
+Always remember to use these icons to facilitate the visual inspection.

 - 🐞 => Indicates where issue ("bug") occurs.
 - ✅ => Behavior is ''expected''.